 Just to put you on the radar, there has been a total of 43% of fall injuries resulting from the improper use of a ladder in the last ten years.

-And still, employees are reluctant to get trained on how to secure a ladder.
-Surprisingly, most employees will look at you in disbelief.
+still, employees are reluctant to get trained on how to secure a ladder.

 And because they know that you are just a safety manager or whatever title you have at the workplace, they will care less about the safety training you offer.